worldbank/gld/Support/D - Q Checks/README.md

-# A guide to the GLD quality checks
+# Guide to the GLD quality checks

 This is a guide to the quality checks for the Global Labor Database (GLD).
 After reading it, users should be able to: